GENUINE DEMOCRACY: WHAT IS IT?

 [Note: This is what is required government-wise to abolish class inequality and prevent it from re-emerging.
 If you have a better idea how government should be in order to prevent class inequality, write to us and we will publish your opinion with our comment.]

 Genuine democracy is what is described in the section titled "Voluntary Federation" in the page titled "Egalitarianism: What Is It?"
-It is best referred to as voluntary federation of egalitarians.
-The following is a brief summary.
+It is best referred to as voluntary federation of local assemblies of egalitarians.
+The following is only a brief summary.

 Two key aspects of genuine democracy (a.k.a. voluntary federation) are: